 Pied Crow Corvus albus numbers are increasing in many parts of South Africa.
-Recent work at the Fitz suggests that the increase in Pied Crow numbers is a result of global warming and other anthropogenic factors including the availability of nest sites on electrical infrastructure and increased food availability in urban areas and from road kill.
+Recent work at the Fitz suggests that the increase in Pied Crow numbers is a result of global warming and other anthropogenic factors including the availability of nest sites on electrical infrastructure and increased food availability in urban areas and from road kills.
 In combination, these factors have seen the Pied Crow increase its abundance in some regions and expand its range locally.
-Our project investigates the expansion of this species, now termed a ‘native invader’ species, and tries to understand what impacts these changes might have for other biodiversity.
+Our project investigates the expansion of this species, sometimes termed a ‘native invader’ species, and tries to understand what impacts these changes might have for other biodiversity.

 As a generalist predator, Pied Crows may impose heavy predation pressure on a variety of prey species.
 Anecdotal evidence suggests that Pied Crows present a risk to threatened species, such as endangered breeding waders and range- restricted tortoises.
 Recently, researchers and conservation organisations have begun drawing attention to the knowledge gap with regards to the ecological impacts of Pied Crows, emphasizing the need for more studies.
 Indeed, there is little information about the basic life history of Pied Crows, which is an essential component for understanding the potential impacts of a predator.
 We aim to contribute to filling these knowledge gaps.
-Previous research has focused on quantifying predation on tortoises and avian nest predation.
-Our current research builds on other research conducted at the Fitz, which suggested that crows may benefit from scavenging on the carcasses of road kills.
-To test this idea, we are exploring whether nesting densities or breeding demography differ depending on proximity to roads of different types (tar or gravel) and their associated road kills.
-Other research aims to improve our basic ecological understanding of the species.
+Previous Fitz research has focused on quantifying predation on tortoises and avian nest predation.
+Our current research builds on that research, which suggested that crows may benefit from scavenging on the carcasses of road kills.
+To test this idea, we are exploring whether nesting densities or breeding demography differ depending on proximity to roads of different types (tar or gravel) and their associated levels of road kills.

 Activities in 2018